All Articles

 When Burnaby triggers a geotech requirement

-The City of Burnaby's building department requires a geotechnical report when a property is on a steep slope, in proximity to a recognized slope-hazard area, or when a structural design relies on assumptions about soil bearing that need to be verified.
-The thresholds are described in the City's building permit submission requirements and are also referenced in Section 4.2 of the BC Building Code, which addresses foundations and soil.
+The City of Burnaby's building department requires a geotechnical report when a property is on a steep slope, near a recognized slope-hazard area, or when the structural design depends on soil-bearing assumptions that need to be verified.
+The thresholds are described in the City's building permit submission requirements and the foundation requirements in Section 9.15 of the BC Building Code (Part 9 — Footings and Foundations) — including the minimum 75 kPa allowable bearing pressure assumption that, on slope or uncertain-soil lots, has to be confirmed by an engineer rather than assumed.

 In practice, a Burnaby lot triggers a geotech requirement when any of the following apply:

-• The natural slope across the lot exceeds approximately 20% (a vertical change of one metre across five metres horizontal)
+• The natural slope across the lot exceeds roughly 20% (a vertical change of one metre across five metres horizontal)

 • The lot abuts a designated slope-hazard area